 Residents Maintain Autonomy

-In Crossroads Nursing & Rehabilitation, 17.1% Percentage of Patients
+In Crossroads Nursing & Rehabilitation, 10.23% of Patients

-This is a measure of the percentage of long-term stay residents who needed more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and taking a bath.
+Measures the percent of long-term stay residents who needed additional assistance with activities of daily living over time.
+ADL's include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile

-In Crossroads Nursing & Rehabilitation, 16.36% Percentage of Residents
+In Crossroads Nursing & Rehabilitation, 2.92% of Residents

 Short-term Care: Rehospitalizations

-In Crossroads Nursing & Rehabilitation, 16.36 Percentage of Residents Rehospitalized
+In Crossroads Nursing & Rehabilitation, 2.92% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Crossroads Nursing & Rehabilitation, 11.4 Percentage of Patients
+In Crossroads Nursing & Rehabilitation, 4.47% of Patients

 Short-term Care: Facilitates Functional Improvement

-In Crossroads Nursing & Rehabilitation, 66.86% Percentage of Resident
+In Crossroads Nursing & Rehabilitation, 43.41% of Resident

-This datapoint measures the percentage of short-term care residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Many in the industry argue this is a reliable measure of a facility's rehabilitation services.
+This is the percent of short-term care patients who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of autonomy with activities of daily living often correlates with superior rehabilitation.